Piumi-Anuradha/Be-Organised/README.md

 Intigration testing involves in focusing on testing the interactions between different components or modules of your application.
 This testing ensures that these components work together as expected.
 Examples of tools of integration testing are Jest, Cypress and Selenium.

 3. End-to-End (E2E) Testing
-E2E testing replicate the user interations with your application to ensure that it functions correctly as a whole.
+E2E testing replicate the user interactions with your application to ensure that it functions correctly as a whole.
 E2E testing often involves automating interactions with a web browser or a mobile application.
 Some of the popular types of E2E testings are Cypress, Puppeteer and WebDriver.io.

 4. Functional Testing
 Functional testing involves to verify that your application's features and functionalities work as expected.
 This mainly involves testing user interfaces, user flows, and user interactions.
 Examples of frameworks for functional testings are Testcafe and Playwrite.